 Tenure Track Faculty: Mechanical Engineering

-The Department of Mechanical Engineering at Temple University has two positions available for tenure track or tenured faculty members at the rank of assistant, associate, or full professor with the expected start date of Fall 2018.
-Successful candidates will have a Ph.D. in mechanical engineering or a closely related field; these candidates must be able to develop significant research programs and provide effective instruction at undergraduate and graduate levels in mechanical engineering.
+The Department of Mechanical Engineering at Temple University has two positions available for mid-career or senior faculty members at the rank of tenured or tenure-track associate or full professor with the expected start date of Fall 2019.
 Applicants with expertise relevant to one of the following two areas are particularly encouraged to apply:

 Non-Tenure Track Faculty: Mechanical Engineering

-The Department of Mechanical Engineering at Temple University has an opening for a non-tenure track faculty position with an anticipated start date of Fall 2018.
+The Department of Mechanical Engineering at Temple University has an opening for two non-tenure track faculty position with an anticipated start date of Fall 2019.
 Successful candidates will have a Ph.D. in mechanical engineering or in a closely related field.
 Practical experience in industry or non-academic research institutions will be viewed favorably.
-Applicants with background in teaching fluid mechanics and fluids laboratory are particularly encouraged to apply.
+Applicants with a background in teaching dynamics, vibrations, and fluids are particularly encouraged to apply.

 Responsibilities will include teaching undergraduate and graduate courses in mechanical engineering, supervising capstone (senior design) projects, pedagogical innovation and scholarship, curriculum development, and program coordination.